Quantum wiretap channel with non-uniform random number and its exponent and equivocation rate of leaked information: Conclusion

 \section{Conclusion}

 We have given a protocol for quantum wiretap channel with an auxiliary random variable subject to a non-uniform distribution.
-Then, when the distribution of the auxiliary random variable is not the uniform distribution but is close to the uniform distribution, we have derived an upper bound for exponential decreasing rate of leaked information in the quantum mutual information criterion and universal composability.
+Then, when the distribution of the auxiliary random variable is not the uniform distribution but is close to the uniform distribution, we have derived an upper bound for exponential decreasing rate of leaked information in the quantum mutual information criterion and $L_1$ distinguishability.
 Further, we have derived the equivocation rate for a given quantum wiretap channel.
-For a practical construction, we have proposed a code for quantum wiretap channel that requires only linear codes and an auxiliary random variable subject to a non-uniform distribution.
+For a practical construction, we have proposed a code for quantum wiretap channel that requires only a pair of a linear code and an auxiliary random variable subject to a non-uniform distribution.
 We have also derived an upper bound for the leaked information for this protocol.
-Finally, we have treated depolarizing channel as a typical example.
+The organization of the case with a linear code is different from the case with a non-linear code with respect to the construction of the code ensemble and the evaluation of average performance.
+We can apply the same discussion from the evaluation of average performance to the existence of codes and the asymptotic analysis.
+Hence, we have omitted the latter part in Section \ref{s3}.
+The average performances of the code ensemble based on linear codes have been evaluated only with the single-shot form.
+These results are summarized in Table \ref{table1}.
+Finally, we have treated Pauli channel as a typical example.

 Further, in the evaluations (\ref{8-26-10-a02}) and (\ref{8-24-12}), the factor $ \lambda_s$ increases only linearly under a general setting.
-Hence, a part of our result derived from them can be applied to the non-stationary and non-memoryless case, e.g., the Markovian case.
+Hence, a part of our results derived from them are expected to be applied to the non-stationary and non-memoryless case, e.g., the Markovian case.
+Unfortunately, we could not prove Lemma \ref{l2} for the non-commutative case.
+The extension of this lemma to the non-commutative case is a future study.